swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 By now you may have heard of something called [Transit](http://blog.cognitect.com/blog/2014/7/22/transit), a new format for conveying values between heterogenous systems.
-Transit seemed to generate a lot of interest but given the quality of many of the comments on the announcement post and elsewhere like [Hacker News](https://news.ycombinator.com/item?id=8069346) it seems many people may be unclear about the value proposition.
+Transit seemed to generate a lot of interest but given many of the comments on the announcement post and elsewhere like [Hacker News](https://news.ycombinator.com/item?id=8069346) it seems people may be unclear about the value proposition.

 Admittedly this state of affairs is not entirely the fault of the audience.
 I've had the pleasure of using software designed under the guidance of [Rich